enkidevs/curriculum/JavaScript/Node/piping-readable-streams.md

 ```
 var fs = require(‘fs’);
-var rstream = fs.createReadStream
+var rStream = fs.createReadStream
                           (‘file1.txt’);
-var wstream = fs.createWriteStream
+var wStream = fs.createWriteStream
                          (‘file2.txt’);

-rstream.pipe(wstream);
+rstream.pipe(wStream);
 ```

-The `pipe()` function is used in the above example to write the content of file1, which was read into `rstream` into file2 using `wstream` . `pipe()` manages the data flow meaning there’s no need to worry about fast or slow data, also, because `pipe()` returns the destination stream it can be used chain multiple streams together.
+The `pipe()` function is used in the above example to write the content of file1 (which was read into `rstream`) into file2 using `wstream`. `pipe()` manages the data flow meaning there’s no need to worry about fast or slow data.
+Also, because `pipe()` returns the destination stream it can be used chain multiple streams together.

 ---